 Empowering children and families to recognize their physical and creative potential through an Afro-Brazilian martial art.

 All of our teachers have trained Capoeira for 15+ years.
-They devote their time, energy, and money to continue to grow in their own Capoeira game and now to pass down their knowledge to the community.
-Capoeira has had such an impact on their own lives, that they have chosen to share it with others.
+They devote their time, energy, and resources to continue to grow in their own Capoeira and to pass down their knowledge to the community.
+Capoeira has had such an impact on their lives that they have chosen to share it with others.

 Give us a call:

 Cajú enjoys promoting health, fitness and community through her Capoeira lifestyle.
 She is a mother of 2 girls and a nurse practitioner/nurse midwife when she is not playing or sharing Capoeira in the community.
 She shares a focus of building strong, healthy bodies & minds through movement, song, positive reinforcement, affirmations and healthy food and life style choices.

 Capoeira has been and continues to be an experience that challenges and fulfills many aspects of my life; physical fitness and preparedness, teamwork and unity, social outreach and activism, travel and cultural awareness, and a balance of mind, body and spirit.
 I am driven to share and participate in this art form to promote the empowerment of people and communities and help create positive opportunities for adults and children alike.
 My Capoeira group is like a big, beautiful family that spans across this globe.
 Capoeira unites people, pushes them to try new things, and think new ways.
 There are so many ways this art-form causes me to do better and be better.

 Monitora Dim Dim

 Shalina is currently an ELL teacher at Moulton Elementary in Des Moines.
 She loves the diversity at Moulton and feels like Capoeira is a good fit with her students.

 You don't have to have a specific body type or be a specific age.
 Everyone can do Capoeira.